 Signing a Listing Agreement in Florida

 Once you find a real estate agent with whom you want to work, you’ll sign a “listing agreement” giving the agent the right to market and handle the sale of your house.
-Most real estate agents use standard forms created by their state or local Realtor association, such as the Florida Association of Realtors.
+Most real estate agents use standard forms created by their state or local Realtor association, such as the Florida Realtors.

 Listing agreements typically cover the following terms: